anquanscan/sec-tools/README.md

 [Multi-Go](https://github.com/TheRedSpy15/Multi-Go): A multi-tool made in Go, and aimed at security experts to make life a little more convenient
 [dirtycow](https://github.com/nowsecure/dirtycow): radare2 IO plugin for Linux and Android.
 Modifies files owned by other users via dirtycow Copy-On-Write cache vulnerability
 [OpenSCA-cli](https://github.com/XmirrorSecurity/OpenSCA-cli): OpenSCA is a Software Composition Analysis (SCA) solution that supports detection of open source component dependencies and vulnerabilities.
 [ArchiveFuzz](https://github.com/devanshbatham/ArchiveFuzz): Hunt down the secrets from the WebArchives for Fun and Profit
+[vbscan](https://github.com/OWASP/vbscan): OWASP VBScan is a Black Box vBulletin Vulnerability Scanner